 Use the following steps to correctly size vent pipe diameter.

-TABLE 7 Maximum Allowable Intake or Exhaust Vent Length
+TABLE 5 Maximum Allowable Intake or Exhaust Vent Length in Feet

-Size intake and exhaust pipe length separately.
+NOTE - Size intake and exhaust pipe length separately.
 Values in table are for Intake OR Exhaust, not combined total.
-Intake and Exhaust must be same size.
+Both Intake and Exhaust must be same pipe size.